be-great/Big_Data_Analytics_in_Healthcare/README.md

 - NVIDIA "CUDA on WSL"

-## Files flow structure
+## Files Flow Structure

-1- setup_env.py : setup enviroment install pyspark and hadoop to the wsl 2- init.sh : create python env and install need python dependency and run the scripts 3- pipeline_01_data_process.py: process the big data by lower case , remove unwanted symobles and remove duplicates and save it as parquet
+1- **setup_env.py**: Set up environment, install PySpark and Hadoop on WSL.
+2- **init.sh**: Create Python environment, install needed Python dependencies, and run the scripts.
+3- **pipeline_01_data_process.py**: Process the big data by converting to lowercase, removing unwanted symbols, removing duplicates, and saving it as Parquet.
-4- data_analysis.py : load parquets files Answer those scenarios:
+4- **data_analysis.py**: Load Parquet files and answer the following scenarios:
       A — Which gender goes to the hospital more?
       B — Which hospital branch has the most experienced doctors?
       C — Which specialization dominates the others?
       D — What is the most common reason for visits?
       E — What is the ranking of treatments by cost?
-5- pipeline_02_faiss.py: create the knowledge bases
+5- **pipeline_02_faiss.py**: Create the knowledge bases.
-6- pipeline_03_create_model.py: create the visitor prediction model 7- pipeline_04_qlora.py: adjust the model to domain specific 8- pipeline_05_domain_classifier.py: create a query classify model 9- knowledge_evaluate.py: faiss knowledge base evlaution 10- chat.py : the chat ai
+6- **pipeline_03_create_model.py**: Create the visitor prediction model.
+7- **pipeline_04_qlora.py**: Adjust the model to be domain-specific.
+8- **pipeline_05_domain_classifier.py**: Create a query classification model.
+9- **knowledge_evaluate.py**: FAISS knowledge base evaluation.
+10- **chat.py**: The chat AI.
 ## Time processing
 - pyspark : 8 min

-## future work :
+## Future work :

 1- add grammer correcter